 Start by getting your pet used to you rubbing your finger or soft cloth over the surface of their teeth, in a gentle back and forth motion massaging their gums with light pressure.
 It may take several attempts for your pet to become used to the sensation.
 If your pet becomes uncomfortable or struggles against you, take a break, and try again later.
 Give immediate rewards and praise for good behavior and acceptance.

 Once your pet is used to their teeth being touched, introduce toothpaste on your finger or on a piece of cloth.
 After they’ve accepted the taste of toothpaste, you can use a cloth to rub it across their teeth.
-If your pet is completely used to you rubbing their teeth with toothpaste and a clock, now you are ready to begin brushing their teeth with a brush.
+If your pet is completely used to you rubbing their teeth with toothpaste and a cloth, now you are ready to begin brushing their teeth with a brush.

 How To Brush Your Pet’s Teeth